Explore the awesome features of our plagiarism checker

 We identify citations and mark them with green color.
 This lets you easily distinguish good citations from other similarities.

-The credibility of the paper may be also assessed by the number of matches.
+The credibility of the paper may also be assessed by the number of matches.

 The quick score is shown in seconds.
 As soon as you upload the file, the quick score will appear almost immediately.